by Zanetta | Apr 2, 2023 | 1490s, Under Gown

 Constructing a Floof Worthy of Doom Doesn’t look like much now, does it?
 This is the beginning of the Great Floofening!
 This is 8 yards of very light-weight pale pink-peach silk taffeta that is cut into panels and hung up to keep it safe from my cat Minimew....

-Titian – 1511 – The Miracle of the Jealous Husband This is Titian’s 1511 fresco The Miracle of the Jealous Husband.
+This is Titian’s 1511 fresco The Miracle of the Jealous Husband.
 The close-up to the left shows the main male figure–a husband– stabbing a woman– assumed to be his wife.
-The...
+The garment he wears is a counterchanged red and white.
+It is belted at...

 by Zanetta | Mar 24, 2022 | 1490s, Over Gown